-So, what does the notorious "tar sands" in Canada look like?
-You'd be surprised, especially considering the only photos we see in media nowadays are those of open mines.
+So, what does the oil sands in Canada look like?
+You'd be surprised, especially considering this vast oil reserve is often incorrectly referred to as the "tar sands," and the photos we usually see in media nowadays are those of open mines.
 But just a small percent of the oil sands land area has been disturbed because of mining operations, so why don't we ever see an in-situ lease to portray the oil sands?

 Of course an open mine is going to look apocalyptic from an environmental perspective, as would any open mine for any industry (Google lithium or copper mines as an example).
 But the whole story is not being told.
 A very small area of the oil sands in Alberta can be extracted from surface mining operations.
 The facts:

 - Only 20% of the Alberta oil sands is mineable (by surface area)